Climate and Average Weather Year Round in Vista California, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Vista is February, with an average of 5.5 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 21% on February 21.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Vista experiences significant seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 6.2 months, from October 18 to April 24, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 20, with an average total accumulation of 2.8 inches.
+The rainy period of the year lasts for 6.2 months, from October 19 to April 25, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Vista is February, with an average rainfall of 2.7 inches.

-The rainless period of the year lasts for 5.8 months, from April 24 to October 18.
-The least rain falls around June 21, with an average total accumulation of 0.0 inches.
+The rainless period of the year lasts for 5.8 months, from April 25 to October 19.
+The month with the least rain in Vista is June, with an average rainfall of 0.1 inches.